movielibrarian/.github.io/index.md

 ### Adam Crymble Publishes Technology and the Historian

-This book is cool but long [can be accessed here](https://www.ucl.ac.uk/information-studies/sites/information_studies/files/styles/small_image/public/adam_crymble.png?itok=9oeDerIZ)
+This book is cool but long and [can be accessed here](https://www.ucl.ac.uk/information-studies/sites/information_studies/files/styles/small_image/public/adam_crymble.png?itok=9oeDerIZ)